-A number of reviewers mentioned that the fabric tends to tear at the center placement.
+A number of reviewers mentioned that the fabric tends to tear at the centre placement.
 To be fair, mine actually tore in the same place.
-And I didn’t realize it until it was raining and I got a puddle full of water straight to the face.
+And I didn’t realise it until it was raining and I got a puddle full of water straight to the face.
 But it was easily repairable and I had no issues with repeat issues for the next 500 miles of use.

 The Good And Bad

-Negative things about this tent: The center placement has a propensity to tare.
+Negative things about this tent: The centre placement has a propensity to tear.
 According to the Big Agnes website, you can expect to pay for many of the repairs.
 This is an understandable approach if the issues are hiker-caused.

-But when several people report having the same issue (center placement tare), these things should be covered by the manufacturer.
+But when several people report having the same issue (centre placement tare), these things should be covered by the manufacturer.

 And you’re responsible for half of the cost of shipping even if Big Agnes acknowledges that your issue is a manufacturing issue, which is pretty lame.